The incomprehension of mental suffering

 – I feel depressed.

-– Make a list of things that are good for you, and another list of things that are wrong for you.
+– Make a list of things that are good for you, and another list of things that are bad for you.
 Prioritize them.
-Stop doing the things that make you feel bad, and do the things that are good for you.
+Stop doing the things that make you feel bad, and start doing the things that are good for you.

 – Wow!
 What a good idea!
 How I did not think it before?
-All done!
+Fixed!

 Most people experience great bewilderment when in our immediate environment there is a case of mental illness.
 Depression is one of the most common mental illness.
 It is a disorder that affects 4.3% of the world’s population.
 Spain exceeds this average, with an incidence of the 5.2% of the population.
 It affects more women, especially younger than 29 or older than 55.
 It is one of the causes of more frequent sick leave, although it is not so much as grounds for invalidity or permanent disability, and yet according to the WHO it is the main world cause of disability.